Police Duty Act

 Article 16

-The arrangement of the period of duty normally four hours on duty and eight hours for break in between; other arrangements may also be adopted if necessary.
+The arrangement of police duty hours is normally four hours of active duties followed by eight hours of passive duties; other arrangements may also be adopted if necessary.

-During the period of duty, the duty officers shall be scheduled to perform different duties and each one is 2-4 hours depending on the available police force and workload.
-In special circumstances, the length of certain duty shall be shortened or extended.
-Nevertheless, the household visits, shall be basically scheduled 2-4 hours in a tour of duty, to balance the duty officer’s workload.
+During duty hours, officers shall be scheduled to perform different duties, each duty is usually 2-4 hours depending on the available police force and workload.
+In special circumstances, the length of certain duties shall be shortened or extended.
+Nevertheless, household visits shall be basically scheduled for 2-4 hours a day to balance the officer’s workload.

-Duty officers shall get eight consecutive hours’ sleep and the length of mid-night shift for a duty officer shall not exceed four-hour limit unless there are special missions to fulfill.
+Duty officers shall get eight consecutive hours’ sleep a day, and the length of midnight shift shall not exceed the four-hour limit unless there are special missions to fulfill.

 Chapter 5 Duty Planning